Time to checkout peak prices

 - You use your appliances on the weekend, like your washing machine

-To get a time of use tariff offer, you need a meter that measures your electricity usage at different times of the day.
+To get a time of use tariff plan, you need a meter that measures your electricity usage at different times of the day.
 For example, a smart or interval meter.

 Important points to note: